Barrett, Richard 1924-2020

 He was a member of St. John's Lutheran Church, active in the Masonic Lodge and was a life member of the Paul P. Shutts American Legion Post 121.

-Survivors include: his children: Dianne (Larry) Furbeck, Rob (Susan) Barrett, Cathy (Bob) Summers, and Christie (Randy) Heldstab; daughter-in-law, Nancy Barrett; special, long-time family friend, Stanley Livingston; 14 grandchildren; 17 great-grandchildren; one great-great-grandchild; twin brother, Robert Barrett; and numerous nieces and nephews.
+Survivors include: his children: Dianne (Larry) Furbeck, Rob (Susan) Barrett, Cathy (Bob) Summers, and Christie (Randy) Heldstab; daughter-in-law, Nancy Barrett; special, long-time family friend, Kevin Livingston; 14 grandchildren; 17 great grandchildren; one great great-grandchild; twin brother, Robert Barrett; and numerous nieces and nephews.

 Family visitation: 6 to 7:30 p.m.
 Sunday, Chamberlain Funeral Home, Mound City.

 Funeral services, with military honors: 10:30 a.m.
-Monday, St. John's Episcopal Church, Westboro, Missouri.
+Monday, St. John's Lutheran Church, Westboro, Missouri.

 Interment: Burr Oak Cemetery, Skidmore.